oracle/oci-compute-jenkins-plugin/README.md

    - **Init Script** - You can define several lines of shell based commands to configure the instance (one-time) before it comes online.
 For example, if the image selected does not have Java pre-installed, you can add command "sudo yum -y install java".
 This functionality works for Linux instances only.
    - **Init Script Timeout** - Number of seconds to wait for the completion of Init Script.
    - **Template Instance Cap** - Places a limit on the number of OCI Instances that Jenkins may launch from this Template.
 Leave this field empty to remove the Template Instance Cap.
    - **Identical Named Images** - Check this Box if you want to automatically select the newest Image if multiple Images exist with same name.
    - **Stop on Idle Timeout** - If this is checked, the Instance is stopped when the Idle timeout expires.
 If the Instance is required again, then the plugin will look for a stopped Instance that exactly matches the OCI Template specification and resume it if found.
+   - **Tags** - Click Add Button to add Tagging to your Instance.
+See the [Tagging Overview](https://docs.cloud.oracle.com/en-us/iaas/Content/Tagging/Concepts/taggingoverview.htm)  documentation for additional information.
+   - **Instance Name Prefix** - Using this option, you can add additional naming to the Instance in OCI.
+Default name is "jenkins-{IP_Address}-{OCID}", using this option it  would be "jenkins-{Instance_Name_Prefix}-{IP_Address}-{OCID}".
 6. Click **Save** or **Apply**